Undergraduates, Graduate students, Professional students

 The Maribel Garcia Community Spirit Award is given each year to a Cornell student for making a remarkable, creative, specific contribution to the spirit of humanity.

 This annual award honors the memory of dearly missed Cornell alum Maribel Garcia ’95, a vital friend and always a creative, inspiring and energetic member of her community.
 Maribel died tragically in a car accident in 1997, and the award committee hopes to honor her name and build a legacy of giving by rewarding one student each year for a “remarkable contribution to the spirit of humanity.”
-They believe creative, innovative contributions to the immediate community can spread outward and upward to make the world more unified, healthy and happy place.
+They believe creative, innovative contributions to the community can spread outward and upward to make the world a more unified, healthy and happy place.
 It is with this spirit that the Maribel Garcia Award is presented to one Cornell student each year, undergraduate or graduate.

 An annual award of $250 goes to one Cornell student.

 Consider contributing to the Maribel Garcia Community Spirit Award so that it can continue to support those who have creatively served their community.